Tuesday, October 27, 2009

 It's amazing what simple things can pass the time with people who are so curious about American culture.
 Today we spent quite a while comparing rupiahs and dollars.
 I got out some dimes and quarters and a dolalr bill and tried (unsuccessfullly) to tell them what all the pictures were.
 Errlanga thought it was so funny that the border around the dollar is as thick as it is--something I've definitely never thought to consider.
 He's right, though.
 It kinda looks like a frame that could just be cut off.
 Maybe that's only cause I'm used to looking at rupiahs now..

-must be mechanical pencils somewhere on this island), and with my Target men's underwear section, white, V-neck t-shirts that my Ibu so intently admires.
+It's like getting a new pair of eyes, or maybe just some different color contact lenses, myself--being the vessel through which my family sees things for the first time.
+I've incited similar reactions of wonder with things like my mechanical pencil, which they thought was so high-tech (although I'm sure there must be mechanical pencils somewhere on this island), and with my Target men's underwear section, white, V-neck t-shirts that my Ibu so intently admires.
 I feel like I know the simplicity of the things in a new way now-- my pencils etching with a little extra novelty, my t-shirts begging a little more of a luxurious feel.
 I think maybe this little embellishment-through-sharing technique could be more enlightening if applied to something more significant than a pencil or a t-shirt, but, then again, maybe it's those things I never think about that could use the reevaulating the most.

 I also have to say the experience I'm having is definitely family-specific.
 I've learned that there's a large financial disparity between mine and some of the other students' homestays.
 I think I hear at least once a day, "tidak punya uang" (we don't have money), and the fact that my Bapak is still (going on 4 years now) jobless is a constant topic of conversation.
 I wouldn't trade my family for anything because our personalities, somehow, seem to match really well, but the situation does make it harder at times to separate which of their opinions are formed by culture and which are formed by their personal situation.